-In line with the provisions of the Corporate Governance Regulations (including Book 15 of the CMA Executive Regulations- Corporate Governance), the Company has set out in detail the roles and responsibilities governing the conduct of members of the Board of Directors and Executive Management.
+In line with the provisions of the Corporate Governance Regulations and the Company's Articles of Association (including Book 15 of the Executive Bylaws of the CMA Corporate Governance Regulations), the Company has set out in detail the roles and responsibilities governing the conduct of members of the Board of Directors and Executive Management.
 In addition to this, the Board of Directors has implemented formal documentation to clearly set out in detail those powers granted to Executive Management, and ultimately delegated by the Board of Directors.

 Below is a list of some of the specific roles and responsibilities allocated to members of the Board of Directors and Executive Management:

-Roles and Responsibilities - Board of Directors:
+Roles and Responsibilities -Board of Directors:

-- Approve strategic objectives and material plans and policies of the Company. - Approve annual estimated budgets and interim and annual financial statements. - Monitor the basic capital expenditures of the Company, ownership and disposal of assets. - Follow up the performance of the company through the meetings of the Board of Directors and follow up the results of the committees. - Setting performance goals and monitoring implementation and overall performance in the Company. - Ensure accuracy and soundness of data and information for disclosure in line with applicable disclosure and transparency policies and regulations. - Establish effective channels of communication that allow the shareholders of the Company to have regular and periodic access to the Company's financial reports and periodic disclosures. - Verify the Company's compliance with policies and procedures to guarantee its respect of applicable internal bylaws and regulations.
+- Approve strategic objectives and material plans and policies of the Company. - Approve annual estimated Budgets and interim and annual financial statements. - Monitor the basic capital expenditures of the Company, ownership and disposal of assets. - Ensure accuracy and soundness of data and information for disclosure in line with applicable disclosure and transparency policies and regulations. - Verify the Company's compliance with policies and procedures to guarantee its respect of applicable internal bylaws and regulations. - Prepare the annual Corporate Governance Report for submission to the General Assembly of the Company. - Formation of the Board Committees amongst the existing Board members and in accordance with a Board Charter: setting out the Committee's clear roles and responsibilities, and the methodology of supervision by the Board of Directors.